AndreasGkizis/search_tool_project/README.md

     ```
     $ cd search_tool_project/
     ```
-3. Install all the required packages for it to run as intented.
+3. Install all the required packages for it to run as intended.
     ```
     $ pip install -r requirments.txt
     ```
-4. Migrate the tables and schema to the PosgreSQL database according to the models of Django.
+4. Migrate the tables and schema to the PostgreSQL database according to the models of Django.
      ```
     $ python manage.py migrate
     ```
-5. Since now the schema is created we can populate it with data I have created for the demonastration of the weboages functinality.
+5. Since now the schema is created we can populate it with data I have created for the demonstration of the wed-page's functionality.
     ```
     $ python manage.py loaddata search_tool_app/fixtures/initial_appdata.json
     ```
-9. Navigate inside the froned folder and install vue/cli
+9. Navigate inside the front-end folder and install vue/cli
     ```
     $ cd frontend/frontend && npm install @vue/cli
     ```